oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-More information on the `jniConfig` and `ExampleJNIConfig` can be found in the [JNIConfig](#JNIConfig) section.
 The annotation processor generates class `NativeCalculatorGen` with a static `createHotSpotToNative(NativeIsolate isolate, long handle)` factory method creating a `NativeCalculator` instance forwarding `add` and `sub` methods from the HotSpot VM to an object in the native image heap.
+The `jniConfig` attribute will be explained in the [JNIConfig](#JNIConfig) section.

+To use the generated stubs we need to first create an isolate and obtain a foreign object handle before we can call into the generated interface.

 ```java
 long isolateThreadId = ExampleJNIConfig.createIsolate();